lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

+- **May 2024** - 	20/05: I presented the seminar "Cyber-physical systems under DoS attacks: a control systems perspective" in the [Oxford Control group](https://eng.ox.ac.uk/control/).
+Thank you Prof. Antonis Papachristodoulou for the invitation and Jack Umenberger for organizing it.

 - **April 2024** - 	22/04: I was a member of the Ph.D. committee as an external evaluator of the Thesis: EXPLOITING THE CHAOTIC DYNAMICS: NOVEL APPROACHES FOR CRYPTOSYSTEMS, DIGITAL SYSTEMS, AND LYAPUNOV EXPONENT ESTIMATION.
 Ph.D. candidate: Lucas Giovani Nardo, from the Federal University of Minas Gerais, Brazil.

 - **April 2024** - From 10-12 April, I attended the 14th International Conference on Control organised by the United Kingdom Automatic Control Council and by the University of Southampton.
 I was the chair of the Linear Control session where we presented two papers.